Meadibrahim/Do-It/README.md

- "this is an execies to apply some change to do-it project."
+"This is an execies to apply some change to Do-it project."